npryce/learn-you-a-kotlin/README.md

     * Run tests, checkin
     * Convert to Kotlin, applying changes to affected code
       * You'll get compiler errors - ignore them for now
       * Look at the changes.
-JsonFormat and JsonFormatTests are now FUGLY!
+JsonFormat and JsonFormatTests are full of INSTANCE!
          * Explain Kotlin objects -- they are singletons!!! :scream-emoji:
          * Revert.
       * We could annotate all methods in Json with @JvmStatic.
 Or we could convert the dependent classes first.
 Let's do the latter.